Pentax K-1 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the K-1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the K-1 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The K-1 was replaced by the Pentax K-1 II, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the K-1 and A7R III can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-1 and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.